 What Is Chicken Fat?

-Another reason that Chicken Fat is included in dog food is that it is relatively low cost.
-Many meat and fish ingredients are higher-cost which will have the knock-on effect of increasing the price of the product.
-Chicken Fat allows manufacturers to add essential animal protein without pushing up their costs significantly.
+Another reason that Chicken Fat is included in dog food is that it is a relatively low-cost ingredient.
+Many whole meat and fish ingredients have a considerably higher cost than others like Chicken Fat.

 Chicken Fat Nutrition

-Many dog food brands load up their formulas with carbohydrates to provide the bulk of their calories, but some would argue that ingredients like Chicken Fat is a better source and more closely reflects a dog’s natural diet.
+Many dog food brands load up their formulas with carbohydrates to provide the bulk of their calories, but some would argue that ingredients like Chicken Fat are a better source of energy and more closely reflects a dog’s natural diet.

-However, Chicken Fat is also high in the Omega 6 Fatty Acids.
-While not entirely as well known or beneficial as the Omega 3 Fatty Acids, the Omega 6 Fatty Acids can still provide health benefits.
-They can improve heart health, lower cholesterol and reduce the risk of cancer.
+While not entirely as well known or beneficial as the famous Omega 3 Fatty Acids, the Omega 6 Fatty Acids can still provide several health benefits to dogs.

 However, all dogs are different, and some dogs who react poorly to Chicken may also react poorly to Chicken Fat.
 For this reason, it is incredibly important to be aware of what ingredients are present in your dog’s food.

 Chicken Fat is an ingredient that can feature very far down the ingredient list way beyond the top five or ten ingredients.

 Most pet owners and consumers are taught to only focus on these main ingredients and may miss the inclusion of Chicken Fat when it features further down.

 For more information on Chicken allergies and the best alternatives for dogs who can not consume Chicken, we recommend checking out our article Best Dog Food Without Chicken.